akka/akka/akka-docs/src/main/paradox/typed/actors.md

 message.

-The behavior of the Actor is defined as the `greeter` value with the help of the `immutable` behavior constructor.
-This constructor is called immutable because the behavior instance doesn't have or close over any mutable state.
-Processing the next message may result in a new behavior that can potentially be different from this one.
+The behavior of the Actor is defined as the `greeter` value with the help of the `receive` behavior factory.
+Processing the next message then results in a new behavior that can potentially be different from this one.
 State is updated by returning a new behavior that holds the new immutable state.
-In this case we don't need to update any state, so we return `Same`.
+In this case we don't need to update any state, so we return `Same`, which means the next behavior is "the same as the current one".

 The type of the messages handled by this behavior is declared to be of class `Greet`, meaning that `msg` argument is